Best fit forward: how to make sure their new school shoes fit perfectly

 How do you measure your child’s feet at home?

-A printable paper foot gauge is all you need.
+You can order a shoe fitting gauge online, or you can use our printable paper foot gauge.
 Make sure your printer is set to 100% and not to scale and once it’s printed use a ruler to check it’s correct.
 Cut off the width measurement strip, then place the paper gauge on a flat, hard floor.
-‘To get an accurate reading, it's really important to make sure the child's weight is distributed evenly and always measure both feet, as one is usually a bit bigger than the other,’ says Sarah.
+‘To get an accurate reading, it’s really important to make sure the child's weight is distributed evenly and always measure both feet, as one is usually a bit bigger than the other,’ says Sarah.

 How to check if your child’s shoes fit correctly?